Introduction

 Conclusion

 When it comes to safety and protection from health complications, vaccines are one of the go-to options that experts recommend to people.
-That’s why with the constant threat from hepatitis b virus, receiving the immunization is important.
+That’s why with the constant threat from hepatitis b virus, receiving an immunization is important.
 While some people’s concern is the hepatitis b vaccine price, what matters the most is its effectiveness in protecting patients against hepatitis b virus.

-So, if you are wondering about the hepatitis b vaccine price, we found that the common range is PHP 850 to PHP 1,600.
+So, if you are wondering about the hepatitis b vaccine price, we found that the common range is PHP 850 to PHP 2,000.
 Although, not all clinics offer the same price due to the mentioned factor that can affect the hepatitis b vaccine price.
 It’s best to visit a healthcare provider for a more accurate range of price.

 Book an online consultation with a hepatologist or visit a local health center near you!
+You can also try booking a hepatitis doctor on NowServing!